 Name: Emily Luke

-Emily Luke began yoga when she was at university studying social work.
-She decided to give it a go as an alternative to her usual routine pounding the pavement day after day which was leading to injury.
-After her first yoga class, she felt energised and inspired.
-She had never experienced an activity that was so challenging and strengthening but at the same time nurturing, and that encouraged her to respect her limitations rather than resent them.
+Emily Luke’s yoga journey began while she was at university studying social work.
+She was spending tireless hours pounding the pavement and pushing past the point of exhaustion in the gym to manage stress and inner turmoil which was leading to injury, fatigue and feeling burnt out.
+After her first yoga class, Em felt uplifted and inspired.
+She had never experienced an activity that was challenging and strengthening but simultaneously nurturing.
+She loves that yoga encourages us to respect our limitations rather than resent them.

 Getting to know the crew:

 A room full of people, mostly strangers, connected by synchronised breath and movement.

 My family and my friends who support me and love me unconditionally.

 What can we expect from your classes?

 Students can expect challenge and creativity but also to feel supported and nurtured and be encouraged to be kind to themselves.